pi-ron/wfdex-svelte/README.md

 - TypeScript for static typing.
 - Tailwind CSS for utility-first styling.
 - Vite for fast development and bundling.
+- Example function for changing the window size via the Webflow API.

 ## Getting Started